 PROCEDURE FOR TALAQ

-1. All new and prospective clients, must download the Talaq Form, fill it in and post or E-Mail to the Islamic Shari’a Council, detailing the main reasons for their (the applicant) seeking a divorce.
+1. All new and prospective clients, must download the Talaq Form, complete it, and post or email it to the Islamic Shari’a Council, detailing the main reasons for the application.

-2. Upon obtaining a fully completed application form with the relevant details from the applicant – amongst which is included a contact address for the wife, and a copy of the client’s passport, nikkah nama / civil marriage certificate, decree nisi / absolute – the Council will register the application.
-An application will not be registered if any details or documents requested on the application form are not included on or with a submitted application form.
+2. Upon obtaining a fully completed application form with the relevant details from the applicant the Council will register the application.
+An application will not be registered if any details or documents requested on the application form are not included.

 - The Council conducts Islamic divorces only